 Fortunately, one of the 1 metre diameter rosettes falling off caused no injuries.
-Following the incident, a DDCE was installed, increasing the level of safety of both people and systems.
+Following the incident, a DDCE was installed, increasing the level of safety of people visiting the Buddha every day.

-This statue, located in Ibaraki prefecture, near Tokyo, Japan, is the largest in the world.
-It is 120 meters high and weighs over 4,000 tons.
-The Japanese Buddha is three times higher and thirty times larger than the Statue of Liberty.
-For example, we can say that each finger is over 7 meters long.
+In 2008, this Buddha was tallest statue in the world, located in Ibaraki Prefecture, near Tokyo, Japan.
+It is 120 metres high and weighs over 4,000 tonnes.
+The Japanese Buddha is three times taller than the Statue of Liberty.

 The dimensions have a symbolic importance: The 120 m height (of which 100 are the statue itself and the remaining 20 are for the pedestal) relate to 12 beams of light emerging from the Buddha towards the world.
-And the detailed dimensions are also surprising: each eye measures 2.5 m; each ear, 10 m; the hands, 18 m each and their position signifies acceptance of all manking; and finally, each finger is 7 m long.
+And the detailed dimensions are surprising: each eye measures 2.5 m; eachear 10 m; each finger 7 m, the hands 18 m each, assuming the acceptance of all men in the world.

 The statue is surrounded by a park and gardens with all kinds of plants that bloom in all seasons.
-In addition, several festivals and firework seasons are celebrated. +
+In addition, several festivals and seasons are celebrated with fireworks.

-85 m above ground level is the observatory, from where you can see Mount Fuji, with a 360° panorama.
+The observatory is located 85 m from the ground, from where you can see Mount Fuji, with 360° views.